3stbn/modern_portfolio/README.md

  - yarn dev
 ## Use

-You can easily eddit the static parts with html in the md files .
+You can easily edit the static parts with html in the md files .
 To add portfolio items just create new md file on the portfolio folder and add the meta data at the top of the file like follows:

     ---
     title: Project 1